cPanel Tutorial: Paper Lantern Walkthrough

 - This tutorial assumes you’ve already logged in to cPanel, and are starting on the home screen.

-- Now let’s learn how to use the Index Manager.
+- Now let’s learn how to create an addon domain.

 - This is the addon domains page, where you can setup additional domain names that point to subdomains of your account.